twilio/calworkshop/docs/voting.rst

 votes.

 A defaultdict is a regular dictionary, but with default values for the keys.
-For example, a regular dicionary will throw a KeyError if you access a key that doesn't exist.
+For example, a regular dictionary will throw a KeyError if you access a key that doesn't exist.

 .. code-block:: python